Goats for Weed Control at Adkins Arboretum

 Weeds like blackberries and trumpet creeper and invasive plants like oriental bittersweet, Japanese honeysuckle, and multiflora rose readily invade the Arboretum's forest edges.
 The vegetation can grow so densely that tree saplings become girdled and bent by vines and native shrubs are overgrown and shaded out.
 These areas are impassable for people and equipment.
 Targeted goat grazing uses goats to target the control of particular plant species.

 The Shared Earth Foundation provided funds starting in 2011 for the Arboretum to try targeted goat grazing on several plots covering approximately two acres.
 The private company EcoGoats brought in two herds of about 30 goats each for the project.
-When one of the EcoGoats goats had triplets during the project, EcoGoats agreed to leave one kid, Lily, behind to help start the Arboretum’s small goat herd.
-Lily and her companions live beside the South Meadow along Nursery Road, where they have a fenced half acre to roam and a barn for cover.
+When one of the EcoGoats goats had triplets during the project, EcoGoats agreed to leave one kid behind to help start the Arboretum’s small goat herd.
+The Arboretum's four goats live beside the South Meadow along Nursery Road, where they have a fenced half-acre to roam and a barn for cover.
 They earn their keep by grazing in thickets around the fields and woods edges, where they are kept in temporary electric fencing.

 At Adkins Arboretum, goats are used to clear overgrown areas so that staff can access the sites for other treatments.
 A herd of about 30 goats can clear a half-acre area in about two days.
-Woody vines are clipped from trees and a brush mower will cut any brush left standing after the goats have finished their brousing.
+Woody vines are then clipped from trees, and a brush mower will cut any brush left standing after the goats have finished their browsing.
 Invasive tree species such as white mulberry (Morus alba) and black locust (Robinia pseudoacacia) are killed and removed.
 Herbicide can be applied directly to cut stems and to resprouts of undesirable plants with less chance of harming surrounding desirable plants.
 Researchers monitor changes in the vegetation and soils following the grazing and other treatments to determine how to best use goats for future projects.

 Once a site has been cleared of weeds and invasive plants, replanting can begin.
 On these sites, the Arboretum will plant tree saplings and shrubs to establish a healthy forest.
-A healthy forest is more likely to resist invasion by undesirable plants, although they will always need to be monitored and managed to prevent future encroachment by invasive non-native plants.
+A healthy forest is more likely to resist invasion by undesirable plants, although it will always need to be monitored and managed to prevent future encroachment by invasive non-native plants.

 For more information on targeted goat grazing, call 410.634.2847, ext.
 0 or visit the websites listed below.

-Maryland Small Ruminant Page: http://www.sheepandgoat.com/targetedgrazing.html
+Maryland Small Ruminant Page

-University of District of Columbia Extension: http://www.extension.org/pages/32776/goat-targeted-grazing
+University of the District of Columbia Cooperative Extension Service